m-haisham/larawiz/README.md

 - GitHub repository URL of the Laravel project
 - Domain name for the application

+## Environment Variables

+Before running the Larawiz script, ensure the following environment variables are set or provided as input during execution:

+- `ALERT_EMAIL`: Your email address for receiving alerts.
+- `LARAVEL_REPO_URL`: The URL of your Laravel application repository on GitHub.
+- `DOMAIN_NAME`: The domain name for configuring Nginx.

+Optionally, you can set the following environment variable to skip input prompts and use predefined values:

+- `SKIP_INPUT`: Set to "true" to skip input prompts.

 ## Usage

 1. Download and execute the script directly from GitHub: